Specialties

 - Diastolic Murmurs

-- Describe symptoms and signs of aortic regurgitation and mitral stenosis (CR3)
+- Describe symptoms and signs of aortic/pulmonary regurgitation and mitral stenosis (CR3)

 - Distinguish between the causes of diastolic murmurs using characteristics of the murmur (site, radiation, character, pitch) and associated clinical features (CR3)

-- List causes of aortic regurgitation and mitral stenosis; describe the pathological effect that each type of valve lesion has on the heart and circulation (CR3)
+- Learn the causes of aortic regurgitation and mitral stenosis; describe the pathological effect that each type of valve lesion has on the heart and circulation (CR3)

-- Learn about ECG, echocardiography and cardiac catheterisation findings expected in patients with diastolic valve defects (CR3)
+- Learn about ECG findings expected in patients with these cardiac valve defects (CR3)

-- Discuss the management of a patient with cardiac valve defect including a) treatment of the underlying cause b) prevention of complications and c) valve replacement surgery (CR3)
+- Discuss the management of a patient with a cardiac valve defect including a) treatment of the underlying cause b) prevention of complications, c) valve replacement surgery (CR3)

 - Describe different types of prosthetic heart valve that may be used to replace defective valves and discuss the advantages and disadvantages of each (CR3)